Buying guide๐บ Live TV & Sports

 If the majority of what you watch is on-demand โ prestige dramas, reality competition, documentaries โ a live TV bundle probably isn't the right tool.
 A standard Netflix or HBO Max plan plus a free antenna gets you more of what you'll actually use for less money.
 Use our subscription calculator to run the math on your specific habits.

-Bottom Line
+Bottom line

 The cheapest cable alternative that still has live TV isn't a single service โ it's matching your specific viewing habits to the right combination of tools.
 For most people, Hulu + Live TV hits the best balance of live channels, on-demand content, and bundled value; for pure budget, Philo or an antenna-plus-app combo will beat everything else on price.
+One last lever on the bill: if you pay for streaming with the right rewards card, some cards hand part of that money back as a monthly streaming credit.